| |

 garden to survive with very little infrastructure maintenance for

 approximately 20 years.
-However, visible now are signs of wear and
+However, visible in 2008 were signs of wear and

 degradation to many areas.
 In 2008, the Garden Steering Committee